rancher/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

 # Developer Test Cases

 During development, the following tests cases should be checked **_at minimum_** for each supported environment.
 This page provides a set of repeatable test cases which verify that the entire deployment and authorization flow of the feature functions as expected.
 More specific test cases relating to a particular component of the feature can be found in their respective directories.

 The creation and management of test environments can be automated through the use of terraform modules included within the [`rancher/windows`](https://github.com/rancher/windows/tree/main/terraform) repo.
 It's advised to use those terraform modules when preparing an environment to manually verify any of the test cases listed on this page, configuring these environments manually takes significant effort and time.

 # Prerequisites

 Regardless of cluster configurations, the following prerequisites must be met:

 + A cluster running Kubernetes v1.24+, with ContainerD 1.7+
-    + We develop against the latest version of [RKE2](https://github.com/rancher/rke2), however this project should also work on other Kubernetes Distros which support Windows Workers and have support for `hostProcess` pods
+    + We develop against the latest version of [RKE2](https://github.com/rancher/rke2), however this project should also work on other Kubernetes distributions which support Windows Workers and have support for `hostProcess` pods
 + Windows worker nodes running one of the following OS versions: `Windows Server 2019`, `Windows Server 2022`, `Windows Server Core 2019`, `Windows Server Core 2022`.
 No other versions are supported.
 + An Active Directory Domain which can be contacted by the Windows Worker nodes and workloads
 + An Active Directory impersonation (user) account and gMSA account, both of which are in the same security group